 Eating Disorder: Symptoms, Types and Treatment 2023

 Eating disorders are serious mental health conditions that can have a significant impact on a person’s quality of life.
 They involve disordered eating patterns that are often driven by a distorted body image or negative emotions.
 These disorders can cause physical and psychological distress, as well as long-term damage to the body if left untreated.
-It means we should treat it as soon as possible now the question arises how can we identify that we are suffering from an eating disorder?
-There are some symptoms that show that the person has an eating disorder.
+It means we should treat it as soon as possible now the question arises how can we identify that we are suffering from an eating disorder?🧐

 Physical symptoms of these disorders can include: